foundata/ansible-collection-acmesh/roles/run/README.md

 ```

-Additionally you may need to allow the service user defined by `run_acmesh_user` (defaults to `acmesh`) to reload/restart services for [hooks](https://github.com/acmesh-official/acme.sh/wiki/Using-pre-hook-post-hook-renew-hook-reloadcmd) to function. [`community.general.sudoers`](https://docs.ansible.com/ansible/latest/collections/community/general/sudoers_module.html) and the [usage examples of this role](#examples) can help you with that:
+Additionally you may need to allow the service user defined by `run_acmesh_user` (defaults to `acmesh`) to reload/restart services for [hooks](https://github.com/acmesh-official/acme.sh/wiki/Using-pre-hook-post-hook-renew-hook-reloadcmd) to function. [`community.general.sudoers`](https://docs.ansible.com/ansible/latest/collections/community/general/sudoers_module.html) can help you with that:

 ```yaml
 - name: "Allow the acme.sh service user to reload / restart services with managed certificates"